Can You Weld Galvanized Steel with a MIG Welder? Consumables and Settings

 Brazing wires such as silicon bronze (ERCuSi or SiB) are copper-based and melt before steel melts.
 There is no puddle, the wire melts and sticks to the base metal.
 As a result, the zinc coating will be slightly damaged and far less molten zinc will contaminate the stainless part.

 However, brazing wires have lower strength and heat resistance.
 For this, they are not suitable for heavy-duty projects.
 Furthermore, they always leave a goldish bead, and they are more expensive.

 Brazing wires need 100% argon gas, U-shaped rollers, and a teflon liner.
 To avoid the last two, you can use a spool gun.

 Another issue is that the galvanized part will corrode faster than usual.
 That happens because the stainless part has higher galvanic corrosion resistance than both the zinc coating and the steel.

 The galvanized part will absorb most of the corrosion hazards, protecting the stainless part.
 To avoid this, protect the joint with zinc-rich paint after welding it.

 If you try to MIG weld galvanized steel the same way as uncoated steel, you will stop with frustration.
 Solid MIG wires cannot cope with the problems the zinc coating creates.
 It’s always best to remove the coating.

-If you cannot remove the coating, a self-shielded flux-cored wire is your best option to weld galvanized steel with your MIG welder.
+If you cannot remove the coating, a self-shielded flux-cored wire is your best option.

-The most important welding modifications to use are a slower traveling speed, keeping the arc in front of the puddle to burn the zinc, and using wider root gaps.
+The most important modifications to use are a slower traveling speed, keeping the arc in front of the puddle, and leaving wider root gaps.